Adamcake/Bolt/app/README.md

 ### Minifying

 When doing a release build, it is useful to optimise the code further, whether it be for speed or size.
 'Minify' means to make the files as small as possible.
-Lets see how we can minify the output.
+Let's see how we can minify the output.

-First, lets minify the css:
+First, let's minify the css:
 `bunx tailwindcss -o src/assets/output.css --minify`
 Then, the html and js:
 `bun run minify` - Check the package.json to see what that does.